MicrosoftDocs/azure-devops-docs/docs/pipelines/process/scheduled-triggers.md

 * You might have updated the service connection used to connect to the repository.
 This will cause a new run to be scheduled even if you have not updated your source code.

 * Azure Pipelines first checks if there are any updates to your code.
-If Azure Pipelines is unable to reach your repository or get this information, it will create an [information pipeline run](./information-run.md).
+If Azure Pipelines is unable to reach your repository or get this information, it will create an [informational run](./information-run.md).
 It is a dummy build to let you know that Azure Pipelines is unable to reach your repository.

 ### I see the planned run in the Scheduled runs panel.
 However, it does not run at that time.
 Why?